ethbian/iptables4ethereum2/router+eth2node/README.md

 and restart rsyslog to see what's going on.

 I'm not using SYNPROXY iptables module only because it's not
-provided with Raspbian 64-bit kernel by default.
+provided with Raspbian's default 64-bit kernel.

-## last but not least
-...pull requests are more than welcome
+Default policies: input: DROP, forward: DROP, output: ACCEPT